(6.7 out of 10)

 Financial advising jobs are expected to be one of the faster-growing occupations over the next decade, with a projected growth rate of 32 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
 During that time frame, 66,400 jobs are expected to be added to the 206,800 jobs that already exist.
 The impending retirements of 78 million baby boomers are expected to create strong demand for advisory services.
 However, two other trends could complicate the forecast.
 The market meltdown of the most recent recession left many people deeply suspicious of financial professionals, and the growth of online Web tools, many of which are free, might replace the need for one-on-one consults for some consumers.

-Personal financial advisers can work for themselves or for a larger firm or company; about 1 in 4 are self-employed.
-Either way, communication skills are essential, since advisers talk to clients about very personal topics, including marriage, divorce, and death.
+Personal financial advisors can work for themselves or for a larger firm or company; about 1 in 4 are self-employed.
+Either way, communication skills are essential, since advisors talk to clients about very personal topics, including marriage, divorce, and death.
 "Financial planning is a very client-centric business—personal attributes are very important, including the ability to listen, be responsive to client needs, and empathy.
-A background in customer service or sales service would be a plus," says Cathy Curtis, an independent, fee-only financial adviser based in Oakland, Calif.
+A background in customer service or sales service would be a plus," says Cathy Curtis, an independent, fee-only financial advisor based in Oakland, Calif.

 Curtis recommends first studying to become a certified financial planner, which requires specific coursework, and gaining work experience at a small- to mid-sized financial planning firm.
 "I wouldn't be picky about my first job in the industry; I would use it as a way to learn about the business," she says.
 Curtis also recommends joining a professional association such as the Financial Planning Association or National Association of Personal Financial Advisors.